district13labs/mc-aws-single-instance/README.md

 # mc-aws

-Consists of mc server components, a cli tool `mc-server.sh` a user-data for the spot instance and some launch configs.
+Consists of mc server components, a cli tool `mc-server.sh` a user-data for the spot instance and a launch config template.

 ### How it works:
 Request a spot instance based off the provided launch configuration and the arbitrary instance type.

 What to look for in terms of server suitable for mc:
-0. Computing power
+* Computing power
-0. Network performance
+* Network performance
-0. At least 2 gigs of RAM
+* At least 2 gigs of RAM

 Satisfiable by a c5/c5d type ec2 instance.
 We use spot instance, therefore have to take care of saving and loading the game.